A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Starting at $90 · Active promo code available

-Take Profit Trader is a stronger fit for day traders and budget traders (only 5 min trading days).
+Both firms work well for budget traders.
+Take Profit Trader is a stronger fit for day traders (only 5 min trading days).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate

 At $500/day profit, Take Profit Trader reaches break-even on day 12 while Trade Day reaches it on day 12.
-Take Profit Trader costs $32 less to get started.
+Trade Day costs $6 less to get started.
 Trade Day projects $2,604/mo more in funded earnings.

 Choose Take Profit Trader if you want: